 Quick answer

-The most efficient way to raise a TMUA score is to practise one topic at a time, drilling your weak areas until they are automatic, rather than doing whole papers on repeat.
+The most efficient way to raise a TMUA score is to practise questions one topic at a time, drilling your weak areas until they are automatic, rather than doing whole papers on repeat.
 Paper 1 covers algebra, coordinate geometry, calculus, logarithms, sequences, trigonometry, functions, inequalities and statistics; Paper 2 adds logic, proof, number theory and counting.
 On CrackTMUA you can filter the free question bank to any topic and get a full worked solution on every question.
 The links below jump straight to each one.

 Key fact